-Qualcomm has introduced three new Mobile Platforms today for smartphones at an event in New Delhi, India, and the new chipsets cater to three different segments right from entry-level budget smartphones to higher mid-range devices.
-This includes the 400 series, 600 series, and even the 700 series, with emphasis on improving connectivity, AI capabilities as well as providing a well-rounded entertainment experience.
+Qualcomm has introduced three new Mobile Platforms today for smartphones at an event in New Delhi, India, and the new chipsets cater to three different segments, right from entry-level budget smartphones to higher mid-range devices.
+This includes the 400 series, 600 series, and even the 700 series, with an emphasis on improving connectivity and AI capabilities as well as providing a well-rounded entertainment experience.

 Now this one is slightly confusing.
-Snapdragon 665 was a brilliant successor to the Snapdragon 660 and manufacturers were providing that chip even in smartphones priced under Rs.
+Snapdragon 665 was a brilliant successor to the Snapdragon 660, and manufacturers were providing that chip even in smartphones priced under Rs.
 10,000.
 The Snapdragon 662 is very similar to the Snapdragon 665 in terms of performance but has a better ISP for image processing.
-The Kryo 260 architecture with four Cortex A73 cores clocked at 2GHz and four Cortex A53 cores clocked at 1.8GHz handle day-to-day performance with the Adreno 610 stepping in with regards to gaming.
+The Kryo 260 architecture, with four Cortex A73 cores clocked at 2GHz and four Cortex A53 cores clocked at 1.8GHz, handles day-to-day performance with the Adreno 610 stepping in with regards to gaming.
 It comes with the Hexagon 683 DSP and the Spectra 340T ISP with support for true 48MP photo capture, and of course, Quick Charge 3 support is present.
 It is also based on the 11nm manufacturing process.

 We should ideally be seeing phones with the Snapdragon 720G as early as this quarter itself, whereas phones with Snapdragon 460 and Snapdragon 662 will start shipping by the end of 2020.
 Both Xiaomi and Realme are keen to use these chipsets, so be on the lookout for affordable gaming smartphones from these brands.
 Maybe the Redmi Note 9 Pro?

 Related Read: NavIC vs GPS